xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

 {% include toc %}
 ### Topic: BGP-EVPN based Multi-Homing

 This post will cover BGP-EVPN based Multi-Homing of devices.
 Multi-homing is achieved by EVPN Ethernet Segment feature; it offers redundant connectivity and utilizes all the links for active/active per-flow load balancing.
-We will be leveraging EVPN control-plane and ISIS Segment Routing based forwarding that we configured in the previous post. {: .text-center}
+We will be leveraging EVPN control-plane and ISIS Segment Routing based forwarding that we configured in the previous post.

 EVPN Ethernet segment is a set of Ethernet links that connects a multi-homed device.
 If a multi-homed device or network is connected to two or more PEs through a set of Ethernet links, then that set of links is referred to as an Ethernet segment.
 Each device connected in the network is identified by a unique non-zero identifier called Ethernet-Segment Identifier (ESI).